Karl E. Huggins

 Karl E. Huggins is an American decompression researcher and author of a set of air decompression tables for reduced risk and multi-level repetitive diving based on the US Navy tables modified to avoid Doppler ultrasound detectable vascular bubble production.
 He developed the algorithm used by the first commercially successful microprocessor-based decompression computer, the Orca Edge, based on the US Navy decompression algorithm derived by Robert D. Workman, but taking all six tissue compartments (not just the 120 minute compartment) into account when calculating residual nitrogen for multi-level and repetitive dives.

 Education

 Huggins enrolled in Biological Oceanography at the University of Michigan, Ann Arbor, MI, with courses in aquatic leadership.
-During this period he took a course in scuba diving under Lee Somers in 1976, followed by further training in underwater technology and chamber operations.
-While on the underwater technology course he became interested in decompression theory and the mathematical modelling used in the calculation of decompression tables.
+During this period, he took a course in scuba diving under Lee Somers in 1976, followed by further training in underwater technology and chamber operations.
+While on the underwater technology course, he became interested in decompression theory and the mathematical modelling used in the calculation of decompression tables.
 Using research papers by Bruce Bassett, the US Navy medical officers' handbook, and a borrowed programmable calculator, he wrote programs to calculate the decompression status of a diver, which were later run on a HP55 programmable calculator.
-He graduated with B.S.
-Atmospheric & Oceanic Science in 1979.
+He graduated with a B.S. in Atmospheric and Oceanic Science in 1979.

-He also achieved an M.S. in Bioengineering from the University of Michigan in 1986.
+He also earned an M.S. in Bioengineering from the University of Michigan in 1986.